fab-bar/SpellvarDetection/README.md

 # SpellvarDetection

-A tool for detecting spelling variants in non-standard text.
+A tool for detecting spelling variants in non-standard texts.

 For more information see the following paper: